FinTales: how to scale your online sales

 Hi, I'm Ivan.
 I've been working at Corefy for almost five years.
 Today I will share the insights I got from my experience and the best scenarios for payment management.
 Also, I’ll answer the most common question about our company – how our products simplify online payment processing and help businesses boost their profit.

-What to do if a payment provider crashes?
+Payment provider downtime: what to do if a provider crashes?

 One cold November morning, Mr. Baker notices that lots of payments were not processed.
 There are lots of abandoned carts and unprocessed transactions.
 What has happened?